 As a law student in the 1980s Joe Williams was singer and lead guitarist for the reggae band Aotearoa.
 The band had a hit in 1985 with the single ‘Maranga ake ai’, a call to Māori youth to rise up and take pride in their identity.
 Judge Williams continued to perform occasionally when chair of the Waitangi Tribunal, and later a High Court judge.

 To advance the negotiation of treaty settlements, in 1989 the government set up a policy unit within the Department of Justice to examine treaty settlement issues.
-In 1995 this became the Office of Treaty Settlements (OTS), which had the power to negotiate settlement of claims without first requiring a detailed Waitangi Tribunal report.
-Claimants could therefore choose either to have their claims heard in full by the Waitangi Tribunal or proceed more directly to settle with the Crown.
+In 1995 this became the Office of Treaty Settlements (OTS), which had the power to negotiate the settlement of claims without first requiring a detailed Waitangi Tribunal report.
+Claimants could choose either to have their claims heard in full by the Waitangi Tribunal or proceed directly to settle with the Crown.

 In 2000, the 25th anniversary of the Waitangi Tribunal, its new chair, Judge Joe Williams (Ngāti Pūkenga, Te Arawa), introduced a ‘New Approach’ to further reduce the time taken to hear claims.
-By clarifying beforehand any claimants’ issues that were accepted by the Crown, hearings could focus on remaining issues on which the parties disagreed.
+By clarifying beforehand any claimants’ issues that were accepted by the Crown, hearings could focus on matters on which the parties disagreed.
 The primary purpose of the tribunal’s work was ‘to get the claimant and the Crown to settle’, said Williams.1 The first New Approach inquiry was in the Tūranga (Gisborne) district.
 The report of this inquiry was released in 2004.